srikat/bricksextras/readme.txt

 == Changelog ==

+= 1.1.3 ( Oct 10, 2022 ) =
+* [Pro Slider] - Added option to change "focus" (was originally set to "center" as default).
+* [Pro Slider] - Added controls for navigation by mouse wheel.
+* [Pro Slider] - Reduced default slide padding and now no default padding if using code element to add custom slides.
+* [Image Hotspots] - Better style control over marker icon.

 = 1.1.2 ( Oct 07, 2022 ) =
 * [Pro Slider] - New element for building sliders/carousels.
-* [Pro Slider Control] - New element for adding extras to sliders: Progress bars, counters, autoplay play/pause button.
+* [Pro Slider Control - New element for adding extras to sliders: Progress bars, counters, autoplay play/pause button.
-* [Pro Slider Gallery] - New element for allowing to use the Pro Slider for dynamic galleries ex.: use ACF Gallery field or Meta Box Image Advanced or Media Library as the source of slide images.
+* [Pro Slider Gallery - New element for allowing to use the Pro Slider for dynamic galleries ex.: use ACF Gallery field or Meta Box Image Advanced or Media Library as the source of slide images.
 * [Dynamic Chart] - Added "pie / doughnut" chart type.
 * [Dynamic Lightbox] - Added easy way to add custom close buttons - "data-x-lightbox-close" attribute.
 * [Burger Trigger] - Added option to add button text.